Trial lessons

 QuoteExample: Group capacity is 10.
 To this is added a global extra capacity of 1 and a group extra capacity of 1, making a total of 2 extra capacity.
 Only these 2 places are available for trial lessons, and the group capacity remains intact even if someone cancels out of the lesson.

-The final step is to select the groups in which you plan to offer trial lessons.
-Click Change to see a list of active groups in the appropriate billing periods.
+The final step is to choose the classes where you plan to offer trial sessions.
+Click Edit to view a list of active classes within the relevant billing periods and make your selection.

 AlertNote: